ufal/npfl138/exam/questions.md

   represented, draw the Transformer encoder layer and the FFN sublayer, how is the distribution over predicted classes computed, what positional embeddings are used (and what alternative positional embeddings were tried).
 [10]

+#### Questions@:, Lecture 11 Questions
+- Define the Markov Decision Process, including the definition of the return.
+[5]

+- Define the value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+[5]

+- Define the action-value function, such that all expectations are over simple random variables (actions, states, rewards), not trajectories.
+[5]

+- Express the value function using the action-value function, and express the action-value function using the value function.
+[5]

+- Formulate the policy gradient theorem.
+[5]

+- Prove the part of the policy gradient theorem showing the value of $\nabla_{\boldsymbol\theta} v_\pi(s)$.
+[10]

+- Assuming the policy gradient theorem, formulate the loss used by the REINFORCE algorithm and show how can its gradient be expressed as an expectation over states and actions.
+[5]

+- Write down the REINFORCE algorithm, including the loss formula.
+[10]

+- Show that introducing baseline does not influence validity of the policy gradient theorem.
+[5]

+- Write down the REINFORCE with baseline algorithm, including both loss formulas.
+[10]

+- Sketch the overall structure and training procedure of the Neural Architecture Search.
+You do not need to describe how exactly is the block produced by the controller.
+[5]

+- Write down the variational lower bound (ELBO) in the form of a reconstruction error minus the KL divergence between the encoder and the prior (i.e., in the form used for model training).
+Then prove it is actually a lower bound on the log-likelihood $\log P(\boldsymbol x)$.
+[10]

+- Draw an architecture of a variational autoencoder (VAE).
+Pay attention to the parametrization of the distribution from the encoder (including the used activation functions), show how to perform latent variable sampling so that it is differentiable with respect to the encoder parameters (the reparametrization trick), and write down the loss.
+[10]